quenktechnologies/search-filters/README.md

 This module by itself only provides a parser in `lib/parse` and supporting APIs for creating a compiler in `lib/compile`.
-To actually generate valid query filters for your target platform, use a supported module or implement your own compiler using  `lib/compile`.
+To actually generate valid query filters for your target platform, use a supported module or implement your own.

 Supported targets: